solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 opportunities.
 The scripts will create an environment in a few minutes rather than requiring to walk through lengthy setup exercises.

-> **Note:** The sample application was tested with PHP version 7.4. **We
+> **Note:** The sample application was tested with PHP version 7.4 and
-> recommend deploying to a 7.4 environment**.
-Deploying to an 8.x
-> environment requires a slightly different configuration as the
+> 8.0.
+Deploying to an 8.x environment requires a slightly different
-> underlying web server has changed.
+> configuration as the underlying web server has changed.

   PHP Version   Web Server
   ------------- ------------